zinal/IIDR-FlatFile-Format/README.md

 ## Configuring the subscription
 Now that the setup tasks have been done and the formatter user exit is available to the CDC engine, you must create a subscription that targets the CDC for DataStage, writing to flat files on the local file system and subsequently map the tables.

 Finally, configure the subscription-level user exit.
-The full name of the user exit is: `com.ibm.replication.cdc.userexit.flatfile.FlatFileDataFormat`
+The full name of the user exit is: `com.ibm.idrcdc.userexit.FlatFileDataFormat`

 ![Subscription User Exit](Documentation/images/FlatFileFormat_UserExit.png)